pyrater/GPTARS_Interstellar/ENVSETUP.md

 #### E. Set the API Key in a `.env` File (Recommended for Secure Key Management)

-To securely store and use your API keys for OpenAI, Ooba, or Tabby, configure the `.env` file.
+To securely store and use your API keys for OpenAI, Ooba, or Tabby, create and configure a `.env` file.

 **Add API Keys**:
-   Add the following lines to the `.env` file.
+   Add the following lines to your `.env` file.
 Replace `your-actual-api-key` with your actual API key for the desired service:
    ```env
    OPENAI_API_KEY=your-actual-openai-api-key
    OOBA_API_KEY=your-actual-ooba-api-key